dremixam/CommunityLeaders/README.md

 # Community Leaders Mod for Minecraft Fabric

-**Community Leaders** is a Minecraft Fabric mod designed to help streamers and community leaders easily manage their servers by inviting, uninviting, and banning members of their community.
-The mod works with the LuckPerms permission management system.
+**Community Leaders** is a Minecraft Fabric mod designed to help **server administrators** delegate community management to trusted **community leaders**.
+Server admins can grant invitation permissions to streamers, content creators, or community managers, who can then manage their own communities on the server and delegate moderation tasks to their trusted members.

+## Concept

+The mod creates a **three-tier management hierarchy**:

+1. **Server Administrators** → Grant invitation permissions to trusted community leaders
+2. **Community Leaders** → Manage their own community members and assign moderators
+3. **Moderators** → Help leaders manage their communities with delegated permissions

+This system allows server admins to scale their community management by empowering trusted leaders while maintaining oversight and control.

 ## Features

+### Administrative Delegation
+- **Permission-based leadership**: Admins grant `communityleaders.invite` permission to trusted community leaders
+- **Autonomous community management**: Leaders can independently invite and manage their community members
+- **Scalable server growth**: Support multiple communities on a single server without admin micromanagement
+- **Maintained oversight**: All actions are tracked and can be audited by server administrators

-### Invitation Management
+### Community Management
-- **Personalized invitations**: Streamers can invite specific players to their server
+- **Personalized invitations**: Community leaders can invite their followers, subscribers, or community members
-- **Integrated whitelist system**: Automatically adds invited players to the whitelist
+- **Integrated whitelist system**: Automatically manages server whitelist for invited players
-- **Traceability**: Tracks who invited whom for better control

-### Member Management
-- **Uninvite**: Removes a player from the whitelist and disconnects them from the server
-- **Ban**: Permanently bans a player invited by the streamer
-- **Access control**: Only streamers can manage their own invited players
+- **Invitation limits**: Configurable limits per leader (with admin override capability)
+- **Member lifecycle management**: Full control over invitation, removal, and banning of community members

-### Rules System
+### Moderation Delegation
-- **Custom rules screen**: Automatically displays server rules to new players
-- **Mandatory validation**: Players must accept the rules to play
-- **Graphical interface**: Screen with scrolling, checkbox, and customizable buttons
+- **Trusted moderator system**: Leaders can delegate permissions to trusted community members
+- **Hierarchical management**: Moderators act on behalf of their assigned leader
+- **Automatic validation**: System ensures moderators don't gain conflicting permissions
+- **Flexible delegation**: Leaders can add/remove moderators as their community evolves

+### Advanced Administrative Tools
+- **Invitation tree visualization**: Server admins can view the complete community structure
+- **Data consistency monitoring**: Automatic validation and cleanup of permission relationships
+- **Real-time synchronization**: Integration with LuckPerms for instant permission updates
+- **Command customization**: Configurable aliases and messages for server branding

 ### Security and Permissions
-- **LuckPerms integration**: Uses LuckPerms for permission management
+- **LuckPerms integration**: Leverages enterprise-grade permission management
-- **Granular permissions**: Precise control over authorized actions
+- **Granular access control**: Fine-tuned permissions for each management level
-- **Rights validation**: Automatic verification of permissions before each action
+- **Automatic validation**: Real-time verification of permissions and relationships
+- **Consistency enforcement**: Automatic cleanup of invalid data when permissions change

 ## Requirements

 - **Minecraft**: Version 1.20.1
-- **Fabric Loader**: Recent version
+- **Fabric Loader**: Version 0.16.14+
-- **Fabric API**: Included with the mod
+- **Fabric API**: Version 0.92.6+1.20.1
-- **LuckPerms**: Required for permission management
+- **LuckPerms**: Version 5.4+ (Required for permission management)

 ## Installation